willscott/pautils/README.markdown

-PA Utils
+Pulse Audio Utilities
 ========

-Pulseaudio is the audio subsystem used in ubuntu, and seems to be gaining some level of traction within the linux world.
+Pulseaudio is a modern linux audio subsystem.
+It is backed by Ubuntu, and offers an intermediate abstraction between audio devices and their legacy drivers, and a wide range of applications.

-Sadly, the level of control available of the system from the command line is relatively limited.
+There are capable GUI interfaces to Pulseaudio, allowing application streams to be manipulated with a high degree of precision.
+However, the scripting capabiliites and command line tools are not yet fully developed.

-This repository provides some higher level functionality for maintaining control of your audio on a per-app basis from the command line.
+This repository provides some higher level functionality for taking control of your audio on a per-app basis from the command line.